marcolago/flowtime.js/README.md

 Flowtime.start();
 ```

-Starts the application logic.
-This method is optional unless you change some configuration parameters.
+Starts the application logic with custom options.
+Calling this method is optional (but highly reccommended) unless you change some configuration parameters.
 If you doesn’t call the `start()` method Flowtime.js starts itself but some configuration parameters will be applied only after the first navigation action.
 You can pass as optional parameters the same parameters that are accepted by the `gotoPage` method (see below) to let the presentation navigating to a specific page at start.